July 2014 Orphanage Visit

 SOA trip to Zambia – 1 July to 20 July 2014

-A group of 17 students and staff from Collège du Léman has now returned from a 3-week visit to Zambia.
-The group was assisted by 2 students from our SOA partner school, St Georges British International School in Rome, plus an ex-St George’s student doing a final undergraduate year Geography research assignment on the AIDS crisis in southern Africa.
+A group of 17 students and staff from Collège du Léman (CDL) has now returned from a 3-week visit to Zambia.
+The group was assisted by 2 students from our ZOA partner school, St Georges British International School in Rome, plus an ex-St George’s student doing a final undergraduate year Geography research assignment on the AIDS crisis in southern Africa.

 During their 13 days at the SOCH orphanage (‘Serenje Orphans Childrens Home’), the team built relationships with the 44 children being cared for at the orphanage and also engaged in various projects for which they had fund-raised.